juancruzoc/contame-api/README.md

-# odd-api
+# contame-api
-API for ODD website
+API for Contame website